hwh98/cosc-520-2022-TSP/README.md

 ### Installation instruction for this algorithm.

+Under the project directory, follow the instructions below to setup the environment for B&B visualization

+Install node.js, which includes NPM package manager for the javascript.
+See [here](https://nodejs.org/en/download/)
 > brew install npm

+After install the node.js, you can check if the NPM is also installed successfully by
+> npm version

+Install the package for graph processing.
 > npm install js-graph-algorithms

+Install the package for deep clone the graph.
 > npm install lodash

+Once you go through the installation instruction, you can open the $jsgraph_BB_TSP_Visualization.html$ with Safari or Chrome web browser.

 ---
 ### **Reference and Sources**